graphql/community-wg/rfcs/ambassador-program/index.md

 ### Foundation Tasks

-* Grant available for travel expenses for approved conference & meetup talks
+* Ambassadors may apply for travel funding to approved conference & meetup talks, applications to be evaluated on a case-by-case basis
 * Microgrant (or honorarium) available for content creation
     * Where is this content hosted?
 * Promotion of Ambassador material - conference talk videos and created content